SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/033_tapas_taptvAsRjad.md

 +++

-Avarice, drowsiness, irresolution, cruelty, disbelief, bad character, habit of begging, and inattentiveness are the characteristics of the quality of ‘Tamas.’—(33)
+O best of Brāhmaṇas, know me, the creator, of this whole (would), to be that whom the said Being Virāj himself, after having performed austerities, produced.—(33)